High-dimensional dynamical systems: co-existence of attractors, phase transitions, maximal Lyapunov exponent and response to periodic drive: Maximum Lyapunov exponent

 The computation of the MLE in random recurrent neural networks via DMFT was first done in a foundational work by Sompolinsky, Crisanti and Sommers \cite{sompolinsky1988chaos,crisanti2018path}.
 However, their calculations rely on field theory methods that presents complications when one wants to extend the computation to cases where one has more complex order parameters (ferromagnetic phases for example).
 Moreover, their formalism and model does not allow for exact solution: they arrive to a set of equations for the MLE that involve the diagonalization of a differential operator.
 Finally, their work heavily relies on the assumption that the steady state is stationary.

 In this section, we study the problem of determining the MLE for the class of models we are focusing on.
-We show a set of results: \begin{itemize} \item We develop a formalism that is alternative to the one of \cite{sompolinsky1988chaos} and that avoids the field theory techniques.
-Our techniques are similar to \cite{helias2020statistical} but we are able to get a more precise description of the MLE and the divergence of the distance between two closely initialized trajectories. \item The formalism allows to derive a set of equations for the MLE that are similar to the ones of \cite{sompolinsky1988chaos}. \item For the simplest dynamical system, we can obtain the MLE exactly in the whole chaotic phase and characterize its behavior at phase transition points. \end{itemize} In the next sections, we define the MLE and we outline its computation via DMFT.
+We develop a formalism that is alternative to the one of \cite{sompolinsky1988chaos} and that partially avoids the field theory techniques that becomes more complicated when dealing with several order parameters.
+Our technique is similar to \cite{helias2020statistical, schuecker2018optimal} and it leads to equations that are close to those presented in \cite{sompolinsky1988chaos}.
+In some of the models that we analyze we can fully compute the analytical expression of the MLE and the asymptotic divergence of the distance between two closely initialized trajectories in terms of the control parameters of the dynamical systems.
+In the cases in which this is not possible we can still access the MLE by fitting accurately the exponential divergence of two closely initialized trajectories that we can determine via DMFT.

+In the next sections, we define the MLE and we outline its computation via DMFT.
 We finally compare the results of this analysis with numerical simulations.